lancecheng6/EmbeddedLinuxNewBSP/README.md

 # ATK-IMX6U Embedded Linux BSP

-A minimal embedded Linux system for the ATK-IMX6U board (RightPoint Atom / 正点原子), built with Buildroot and the NXP i.MX6ULL BSP.
+A minimal embedded Linux system for the ATK-IMX6U board, built with Buildroot and the NXP i.MX6ULL BSP.

 ## Hardware